-To avoid a forced removal of this deprecated plug-in in later PLCnext Control firmware versions, it is removed from the Application-relevant Changes release on.
-Existing configuration files (ipsec.conf) must be migrated to the new swanctl.conf syntax (read the strongSwan wiki article).
+To avoid a forced removal of this deprecated plug-in in later PLCnext Technology firmware versions, it is removed from the firmware release 2025.0 and newer.
+Existing configuration files (ipsec.conf) from 2024.6 or earlier firmware must be migrated to the new swanctl.conf syntax (read the strongSwan wiki article).